 You’ll likely have other questions too.
 But these are some of the commonly asked ones and provide a good place for you to start.
 Once you have some of the answers, you can begin to develop a plan that works for you.

 To further help you with the planning you should do for your equity compensation in the new year, use this list of 8 steps you can take to best position yourself to create a smart strategy.

 1 – Review What Occurred with Your Equity Compensation Last Year

 The beginning of the year is a great time to review what you accomplished in the previous year.
 It’s also a is a good time for a gut check and self-reflection on your equity compensation plan and how well you are using it to achieve your goals and objectives.

 One way to test your success is to evaluate your plan, and review how well (or not) you stuck to that plan during the previous year.
-If you struggled to execute or implement your strategy, it might be a smart move to reach out to a financial advisor to help you and hold you accountable to the actions you need to take.
+If you struggled to execute or implement your strategy, it might be a smart move to reach out to a financial advisor to help you and hold you accountable for the actions you need to take.

 2 – Determine If You Have Stock Options or Restricted Stock Units That Vest This Year